dzaima/CBQN/docs/system.md

 | `•rand`       | seeds with system time (can be hard-coded by setting the C macro `RANDSEED`), same algorithm as `•MakeRand` |
 | `•bit`        | Fields: `_cast`; casting an sNaN bit pattern to a float is undefined behavior |

-# CBQN-specific system functions and extensions
+# CBQN-specific system values and extensions

 ## `•term`